 Advantages of Membership

 The Economic History Society welcomes as members all those interested in economic and social history, very broadly defined.
 The Society exists to promote research and teaching in the subject at all levels and is very keen to attract new overseas members as well as those from Britain.
-Although the bulk of the 1,400 or so individual members are trained historians and other social scientists in academic positions in the UK and elsewhere, there are also around 280 student members.
+Although the bulk of the 1,200 or so individual members are trained historians and other social scientists in academic positions in the UK and elsewhere, the numbers also include student members.
 Members also include archivists and museum professionals as well as a range of family, community and amateur historians.
 All are welcome and the Society is particularly keen to attract new members from amongst younger scholars who may be still training or seeking their first employment in the field.
 There are many ways in which the Society can assist such scholars as well as attending to the needs and interests of more established historians.

 For just £21 annually (£10.50 for registered students including postgraduates), members benefit from:

-- Access to electronic copies of the Review from its inception in 1927 to current issues, through the redeveloped Economic History Society website.
+- Access to electronic copies of the Review from its inception in 1927 to current issues, through the Economic History Society website.
 To register for access, please use your Membership Reference number (found at the top right-hand corner of the carrier sheet, under the invoice number and date).
 If you have any problems with your access, please contact Erica Cove at firstname.lastname@example.org

 - Access to podcasts, including the Tawney Lectures and Teaching Podcasts.

 - Access to small grants, fellowships and prizes.

 - Discounts on book purchases with Wiley, Polity Press and other publishers.

 - The Annual EHS Conference, for which members are entitled to a discounted registration fee.